nextgraph-org/nextgraph-rs/sdk/js/orm/README.md

 Note that even in non-transaction mode, changes are batched and only committed after the current task finished.
 The changes are sent to the engine in a [microtask](https://developer.mozilla.org/en-US/docs/Web/API/HTML_DOM_API/Microtask_guide).
 You can end the current task and flush, for example, by awaiting a promise: `await Promise.resolve()`.

 Note that you can use the signal object of an orm subscription (e.g. `myOrmSubscription.signalObject`) in components too.
-For that, you need to use `useDeepSignal(signalObject)` from `@ng-org/alien-deepsignals/svelte|vue|react`.
+For that, you need to use `useDeepSignal(signalObject)` from the package `@ng-org/alien-deepsignals/svelte|vue|react`.
 This can be useful to keep a connection open over the lifetime of a component and to avoid the loading time when creating new subscriptions.

 Example of using an OrmSubscription: